 Nj= Number of factors ranked by jth individual

-Results and Discussion:-
+Results and Discussion:

 Resource use efficiency in Mentha:

 Table 1. presents resource use efficiency, production elasticity, return to scale, and other relevant attributes concerning Mentha crops across various farm sizes.
 A high R2 value of the fitted function signifies that a significant and maximal portion of the overall variation in the dependent variable was accounted for by the factors incorporated in the production process.